How much power does an RV AC use? A guide to RV air conditioners’ power usage

 To understand the electricity consumption of your RV air conditioner, you’ll first need to understand how that electricity consumption is measured.

-There are 2 main units that matter the most when trying to measure electricity usage: kWh and kW, and although they look similar, they measure two different aspects of electricity, and should not be used interchangeably.
+There are 2 main units that matter the most when trying to measure the electricity usage of an air conditioner: kWh and kW, and although they look similar, they measure two different aspects of electricity, and should not be used interchangeably.

 The difference, or rather, the relationship between kWh (Energy) and kW (Power), is that Power measures the rate at which Energy is being transferred (consumed or produced).
 This relationship can be expressed as follows: